Sandacus/dotosx/README.md

 I'm using a git bare repository to track them.

+This article goes into detail on the process: https://www.anand-iyer.com/blog/2018/a-simpler-way-to-manage-your-dotfiles.html

-I followed this excellent tutorial: https://www.atlassian.com/git/tutorials/dotfiles
+The original post I found: https://www.atlassian.com/git/tutorials/dotfiles

 Things to do;
 * Merge with Ubuntu dotfiles